Any-resolution Training for High-resolution Image Synthesis: Experiments

 \myparagraph{Changing the number of training images.} While the model FID scores remain largely similar (within a range of 0.3) when training on 1k to 70k high-resolution images, we found that using 1k images showed some evidence of training divergence (Fig.~\ref{fig:dataset_size}).
 On the other hand, the training trajectory of using 5k images looks largely similar to that of using the full HR dataset (70k) images.
 Therefore, when collecting images for the remaining domains, we aim to collect between 5k-10k images to construct the HR dataset.

 \myparagraph{Investigating the impact of sampling resolutions.} Our FFHQ6k dataset contains images between 512 and 1024 resolution, and during training the images are randomly downsampled from their native resolution, and can be optionally clipped at an upper resolution.
 Here, we conduct experiments to study the effects of these sampling ranges.
-When training the model on resolutions \FullImageResolution sampled between 256 and 512, the image quality declines by 1024 resolution at inference time and contains visual artifacts (Tab.~\ref{tab:sm_extrapolation}, Fig.~\ref{fig:sm_extrapolation}).
+When training the model on resolutions \FullImageResolution sampled between 256 and 512, the image quality declines by 1024 resolution at inference time and contains visual artifacts (Tab.~\ref{tab:sm_extrapolation}, Fig.~\ref{fig:extrapolation}).
 Taking the same image and model architecture, but instead training on resolutions between 256 and 1024 offers better FID@1024, and sampling from 512 to 1024 resolution further improves FID@1024.
 As before, all models are trained on patches of size $\PatchResolution=256$, and the model is jointly trained on the fixed-size dataset to preserve FID@256.
 Accordingly for the other domains, our sampled resolutions for HR dataset range between the native resolution $\NativeResolution$ and the minimum resolution of the HR images.
 These results suggest that the synthesized resolution can be dictated by the training images; simply adding patches from higher resolution images can allow the same model to better synthesize at a higher resolution.
+We also tried an experiment using a separately trained smaller 128px patch generator and the same 512 to 1024 resolution patch sampling scheme, but obtained worse FID (8.38 at 1024 resolution compared to 4.16 for our default model); we hypothesize this is because may be due to worse FID from the initial pretraining phase that carries over to the patch training phase (5.14 compared to 3.71 for our default model).